JudicialCouncilOfCalifornia/jcc_storybook/src/stories/Documentation/CssBestPractices/readme.md

 The button styles are pretty obvious.
 I hope you recognize the Logical Properties.

 The margins are a little more complex.
 The `stack` class is used to create a vertical stack of elements.
 The margins are applied to the direct children of the stack.
 But specifically adjacent siblings using `+ *`.
-This means margin will be applied to the "top" of all the children except the first one, because it is not an "adjacent sibling" to anything (coming after).
+This means margin will be applied to the "top" of all the children except the first one, because it is not an "adjacent sibling" to (coming after) anything.

 This approach is very flexible and will never result in additional margin being applied to the bottom of the stack.
 It's also very easy to add additional elements to the stack without having to worry about the margins.